The entire approach makes the end-users feel confident about the products to recommend them to others and spread the word.

 It is easier to scale a business when you use a product-led sales growth model.
 While your competitors are busy hiring salespeople, you are focusing on ways to make your product more valuable and desirable amongst the customers.

-Businesses who use a PLG approach tend to have lower customer acquisition costs (CAC).
-One of the prominent reasons behind faster sales or conversions is that your products’ users first tried the software themselves and then opted in for the premium versions without your interference.
+Businesses that use a PLG approach tend to have lower customer acquisition costs (CAC).
+One of the prominent reasons behind faster sales or conversions is that your product’s users first tried the software themselves and then opted in for the premium versions without your interference.
 This generally happens when your customers have realized the value of your products.

 Product-led Growth – Conclusion

-Businesses who are opting for product-led growth strategies are getting more time to become innovative with ideas, channelizing them into actions by continually adding new and better features in their products.
+Businesses who are opting for product-led growth strategies are getting more time to become innovative with ideas, channelizing them into actions by continually adding new and better features to their products.

-Constant innovation is the only way to survive in the market when the cut-throat competition is rampant.
+Constant innovation is the only way to survive in the market when cut-throat competition is rampant.